 Find out why Sorrento Italy has been one of the most visited, celebrated and sang about cruise destinations in the Mediterranean

-The Bay of Naples is one of those Mediterranean cruise destinations with an above average concentration of destinations to visit in a day.
+The Bay of Naples is one of those Mediterranean cruise destinations with an above-average concentration of destinations to visit in a day.

 Pompeii, Herculaneum, Amalfi, Positano, Naples itself, Capri and Sorrento… enough to give any cruise guest a light headache, and a big question mark hanging above their head: why don’t more cruise lines have overnights when docking in Naples?

-Thanks to its spectacular natural beauties, mild Italy Sorrento weather and the fact it is fairly easy to reach from the cruise terminal in Naples, Sorrento Italy often ends up at the top of the list of things to do on that day.
+Thanks to its spectacular natural beauties, mild Italy Sorrento weather and the fact it is fairly easy to reach from the cruise terminal in Naples, Sorrento often ends up at the top of the list of things to do on that day.

-Sorrento Italy is a relatively small, charming town perched upon a cliff and overlooking the sea, set in the midst of vineyards, lemon, orange and olive groves.
+This is a relatively small, charming town perched upon a cliff and overlooking the sea, set in the midst of vineyards, lemon, orange and olive groves.